acearchive/artifact-submissions/CONTRIBUTING.md

 submission to make sure they point where you expect them to.
-The idea is to make sure the links are direct download links and not web pages, the files haven't been deleted since the user created the submission, the files aren't malicious, etc. When you merge the PR, a second CI job will compare the hash again before uploading it to Ace Archive to make sure the file hasn't changed out from under you since you manually reviewed it.
-You want to do this review after the validation job (which calculates the hash) runs but before you merge the PR so that you can be sure the file doesn't change out from under you.
+The idea is to make sure the links are direct download links and not web pages, the files haven't been deleted since the user created the submission, the files aren't malicious, etc. When you approve the PR, a second CI job will compare the hash again before uploading it to Ace Archive to make sure the file hasn't changed out from under you since you reviewed it.

-Once your PR in this repo is merged, the artifact will be returned by the Ace Archive API, but will not yet appear on the website.
+Once your PR in this repo is approved, the artifact will be returned by the Ace Archive API, but will not yet appear on the website.
 To make the artifact appear on the site, you need to check out the [acearchive/acearchive.lgbt](https://github.com/acearchive/acearchive.lgbt) repo